derralf/silverstripe-gridfieldtogglevisibility/README.md

 # SilverStripe GridfieldToggleVisibility

-Simple experimantal Module to provide Gridfeld Actions to easy toggle a Boolean Field (eg "Hidden", or "Active")
+Simple experimental Module to provide Gridfeld Actions to easy toggle a Boolean Field (eg "Hidden", or "Active")

 Private project, no help/support provided